TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 ### Why time-windowed trends, not poll counts

-The previous design used a counter incremented when a condition was met and decremented when not.
-Three consecutive hits triggered a transition.
-This had two problems:
+The previous design used a counter (3 consecutive hits = transition) with two problems:

-1. **Cadence dependency**: "3 consecutive polls" means different things at different poll rates.
-At 15s polling, that's 45 seconds of evidence.
-At 120s polling, that's 6 minutes.
+1. **Cadence dependency**: "3 polls" means 45s at 15s polling, 6min at 120s polling.
 The threshold's real-time meaning changed with cadence.
-2. **Noise sensitivity**: A brief noise spike lasting 2-3 polls could trigger a transition.
-The counter didn't distinguish "sustained trend" from "lucky sampling."
+2. **Noise sensitivity**: A brief spike lasting 2-3 polls could trigger a transition — no distinction between "sustained trend" and "lucky sampling."

-The time-windowed approach fixes both: the trend is computed over a fixed 5-minute window regardless of poll cadence, and linear regression averages out noise.
-More polls in the window just means better precision — the threshold stays the same in real time.
+The time-windowed approach computes trend over a fixed 5-minute window regardless of poll cadence.
+Linear regression averages out noise; more polls just mean better precision.

 ### Extracting target parameters

-When a transition is decided, the grid extracts the target parameters from the new state's notecard definition and sends them via TARGET_PUSH.
-This includes seasonal wind base values so Proc3 can configure its wind driver (Proc3 is in a different linkset and can't read the grid's `season:` config keys):
+When a transition is decided, the grid extracts target parameters from the new state's notecard definition and sends them via TARGET_PUSH.
+Seasonal wind base values are included so Proc3 can configure its wind driver (Proc3 is in a different linkset and can't read the grid's `season:` config keys):

 ```
 function extract_targets_from_state(state_def, season)